amfarrell/conda-docs/docs/source/build_tutorials/pkgs.md

 On Windows, open and run the .exe installer.

+You can hit Escape to go to the end of the license.
+The script asks where to install conda *select the default location* and whether or not to add the path to your environment *say yes*.

 You will not need administrative access to run Conda or manage Conda environments.

-Provide the script with your choices about where to install conda and whether or not the path will be added to your environment.
-This tutorial will assume it is added to the path; otherwise you will have to know the explicit path to your conda executable.

 Once Conda is installed, relaunch a terminal window and confirm that: